otpz/todo-dnd-react-reduxjs/README.md

 # Trello Board App with Drag and Drop
 This app developed with React and I use ReduxToolkit and Typescript.

+To try the Trello Board application, visit -> https://otpz.github.io/todo-dnd-react-reduxjs/

+In this application, users can create lists and task cards on a workspace and take notes.
+Additionally, all lists and task cards have a drag-and-drop feature, making it easy to use.
+Lists on the workspace can be filtered by name.
+A simple tutorial helps guide users when the website is first opened.

+Users can create unlimited workspaces, lists, and tasks.
+All data is stored in the browser's local storage.

+The application is responsive to mobile browsers, but for the best experience with the drag-and-drop feature, desktop browsers are recommended.

+If you find the app useful, you can download it as a desktop application by clicking the icon in the browser's address bar.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).